Main navigation

 - Journalism Job Resources

-In addition to internships, student-operated media—including The Daily Iowan and KRUI-FM radio—provide students with opportunities for journalism experience on campus.
+In addition to internships, student-operated media—including The Daily Iowan, Daily Iowan TV, KRUI-FM radio, Big Ten Plus, Adler Agency, and various literary and lifestyle magazines—provide students with opportunities for journalism experience on campus.

 For more information or questions about internship opportunities, contact: